Benefits of Folate

 It's called methionine.

 These are just some of the many benefits of folate and choline.
-All women, whether planning a
+All women, whether planning a pregnancy or not, should daily be consuming foods high in B vitamins; and those guys from Mars too.

-If you are seriously interested in the foods that keep you strong and vital then you want to know about phytosterols.
+If you are seriously interested in the foods that keep you strong and vital then you also want to know about phytosterols.

 They are vital nutrients found in large quantities in vegetables and fruits.
 They are strongly associated with lower cholesterol, less nasty tumours and prostate problems; even varicose ulcers and a host of other conditions such as frailty syndrome[1].
-And, they are also found in foods high in folate; like broccoli, for example.
+And they are also found in foods high in folate; like broccoli, for example.

 Homocysteine is a toxic breakdown product of protein metabolism.
 In the presence of the vitamins folate, choline and B12 it is immediately converted to another substance that is beneficial to the body.
 The minerals zinc and magnesium are required too.